 5) Bacterial Resistance

-Bamboo has natural ability to fight bacteria.
-Many studies have shown that bamboo cutting boards are healthier to be used than those made of wood.
+Bamboo has a natural ability to fight bacteria.
+Bamboo cutting boards are healthier for contact with foods than those made of plastic.
 Plastic boards are easily damaged by cutting, which gives microbes their best chance to grow.

 Bamboo is a non-porous and knife scarring resistant surface, which makes bamboo chopping boards easy to clean and safe for use in food preparation.

 6) Beautiful Appearance

 A bamboo chopping board is not only functional, it is aesthetically pleasing and looks stunning on your kitchen counter.
 It gives a clean and elegant look to your kitchen and blends perfectly with any kitchen décor.
 You can use it on your dining room table as an attractive serving board.
 With little maintenance, bamboo chopping boards will keep their smooth and sleek look for a long time.

 7) Low Maintenance

 A cutting board made of bamboo resists retaining water and doesn’t absorb odors or stains from your foods, the way other chopping boards do.
 The simple washing, combined with monthly oil treatments helps preserve the beauty of the bamboo for many years.
 To keep your cutting board clean wash it with warm soapy water after each use.
 After working with raw meat you need to sanitize it with white vinegar or diluted bleach solution.
 To restore the surface sand lightly with fine sandpaper and apply mineral oil to prevent the bamboo from drying out.